 Dr. Stephan Sina

-Before joining Ecologic Institute, Stephan Sina practiced environmental and energy law at a law firm where he advised and represented companies and municipalities on matters of industrial plants, waste, and renewable energy.
+Before joining Ecologic Institute, Stephan Sina practiced environmental and energy law at a law firm and worked as a fellow at the Max Planck Institute for Comparative Public Law and International Law in Heidelberg (Germany).

 Stephan Sina studied law at the Universities of Freiburg, Bonn, Heidelberg (Germany), and Edinburgh (United Kingdom).
-He obtained a diploma in comparative law from the University of Strasbourg (France).
+With a scholarship from the Cusanuswerk, Stephan Sina obtained his PhD with a thesis on the international status of the Palestinian Autonomous Territories.
+He has a diploma in comparative law from the University of Strasbourg (France).